polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 As Substrate is built with [the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is prepare the development enviroment, these steps will vary based on the computer's operating system.
 You can utilize helpful utilities from the Rust toolchain to configure the Rust development environment.
 Note that these steps will be the same for all Unix-based operating systems discussed on this page.

 ### Unix-Based Operating Systems

-Substrate development is optimized for Unix-based operating systems like MacOS or Linux.
+Substrate development is optimized for Unix-based operating systems like macOS or Linux.
 The examples in the Substrate [Tutorials](../../../../tutorials) and [Recipes](https://substrate.dev/recipes/) use the terminal to demonstrate how to interact with Substrate from the command line.

-#### MacOS
+#### macOS

 Open the Terminal application and execute the following commands: